ethanolmethanol/minishell42tester/README.md

 ### How ?

 I would explain the usage a little, but since I made a whole [man](https://github.com/ethanolmethanol/minishell42tester#usage-aka-man), I assume you know what to do.
 RTFM.
-Looks even nicer in the terminal. `minitester.sh man` :D
+Looks even nicer in the terminal. `./minitester.sh man` :D

+Although if you're *lazy* like me, let me tell you I made a cute ***interface*** just for you, dear potential user. `./minitester.sh user`

 As for how it works inside, well, bash.
 Run minishell in a script, i.e. feed it a file containing the lines you want to test, say *testfile*, and gather the stdout and stderr in other file, like so `./minishell < testfile 1> output 2> erroutput`.
 Then it's a matter of comparing the output, error output and return status gathered with either pre-existing files with expected results, or with files generated in a similar fashion, but using bash as a reference.
 If the files somewhat match, the test is ***OK***, otherwise it is ***KO***.